 From comfortable accommodations, we should be treated to a wealth of wildlife – raptors, bee-eaters, malcohas, trogons, broadbills including the stunning Long-tailed, barbets, hornbills and woodpeckers, and challenging flycatchers, babblers and bulbuls.
 Siamangs (a species of Gibbon) should delight us as they greet the dawn.
 We walk along forest trails among towering rainforest trees and relax in cool montane surroundings.

 We also take in the coastal lowlands and mangroves of Kuala Selangor, for herons, kingfishers, barbets, whistlers and specialties such as Mangrove Pitta and Mangrove Blue Flycatcher.
 Silvered Leaf Monkeys and Long-tailed Macaques are quite common here, Smooth Otters are a specialty, and Monitor Lizards are frequent.
 And – there should be fabulous food, interesting cultures, friendly people, and a generally exotic atmosphere.

 Our Malaysia birding tour begins with arrival in Kuala Lumpur with a welcome dinner.
 Night in Kuala Lumpur.

 Day 2: Kuala Selangor

-On our Malaysia birding tour, we have a final morning of birding around Kuala Lumpur then depart for the Kuala Lumpur International Airport after lunch for our flights home or to Kota Kinabalu to join our Borneo Tour.
+On our Malaysia birding tour, we have a final morning of birding before we leave the Peninsular forests behind us and head to Kuala Lumpur (2 hour transfer).
+We arrive mid-morning to catch flights home from the Kuala Lumpur International Airport or a flight to Kota Kinabalu to join our Borneo Tour.